moisadoru/jscamp-ro-2016-p2p/readme.md

 # calendar architecture overview

 * write calendar documents to an append-only log
 * calendar database generated from the log (materialized view)
 * answer queries from the calendar database
 * replicate by concatenating logs

 ---

+EOF